Cervical Cancer Screening

 • Screening initiation:

 Primary HPV screening should be initiated at 25 years of age for individuals with a cervix who are or have ever been sexually active.
-Individuals who are not sexually active by age 25 should delay cervical cancer screening until sexually active.
+Individuals who are not sexually active by age 25 should delay cervical cancer screening until they are sexually active.

 • Screening intervals: